Faculty

 Professor Paul L. Regan received a B.S. from Villanova University in 1979 and a J.D. from Temple University in 1982.
 Following graduation from law school, Professor Regan served as a litigation associate with Fellheimer, Eichen & Goodman, Philadelphia, Pennsylvania, from 1982-83; litigation a associate with Liebert, Short, Fitzpatrick & Lavin, Philadelphia, Pennsylvania, from 1983-85; and a corporate litigation associate with Skadden, Arps, Slate, Meagher & Flom, Wilmington, Delaware, from 1985-94.
 Professor Regan joined the faculty at Widener as visiting associate professor of law and served in that capacity from 1994-1995.
 Since 1995, Professor Regan has served as an associate professor of law.

-Courses: Business Organizations, Advanced Corporations, Corporate Finance, and Contracts.
+Courses: Business Organizations, Advanced Corporations, Corporate Finance, and Business Principles.